-This beefy, helmet-roofed building beside the Yemeniciler Arastası (s row of shops beside a mosque) dates to 1661.
+This beefy, helmet-roofed building beside the Yemeniciler Arastası (a row of shops beside a mosque) dates to 1661.
 The metal sundial in...

 İzzet Paşa Camii

-One of the largest mosques constructed during the Ottoman Empire, built by the grand vizier in 1796 and restored in 1903.
-Its design was...
+This is one of the largest mosques constructed during the Ottoman Empire.
+It was built by the grand vizier in 1796 and restored in 1903....